 Brands of Henna

-There are different crops of henna harvested from farming areas all over the Middle East, South Asia and North Africa.
+There are different crops harvested from farming areas all over the Middle East, South Asia and North Africa.
 Some reputable brands/crops that I’ve tried include:

 - Ancient Sunrise Rajasthani Twilight